LAPikachu/practical_atomistic_simulation/README.md

 # practical_atomistic_simulation
 Practical exercises for atomistic simulation utilizing ASE

+for setting up the environment use:
+`pip install -r requirementts.txt´

+if conda is used:
 to set up the environment use conda - start with
 `conda env create --name atomistic --file=environment.yml`
 `conda activate atomistic`